isaacwisdom/RemarkableLamyEraser/README.md

   * select: Changes to select tool.
     On deactivation, changes back to writing utensil

+You can also toggle between the fineliner and the highlighter using writing-hl.

 After making changes to the configuration file, run this command to restart the program: